ghchinoy/mesop-arena/README.md

 ### Extending the Model Capabilities

-To extend the model usage, for example adding in a Model Garden model such as FLUX.1 - add the implementation of FLUX.1 image generation to the Models module, and then modify the UX to invoke that model in the pages/arena.py Page.
+To extend the model usage, for example adding in a Model Garden model such as [FLUX.1](https://console.cloud.google.com/vertex-ai/publishers/black-forest-labs/model-garden/flux1-schnell) - add the implementation of FLUX.1 image generation to the Models module, and then modify the UX to invoke that model in the `pages/arena.py` Page.
+This may also require adding in any explicit configurations to the Config module, `config/default.py`.

+Follow [Model Garden](https://cloud.google.com/vertex-ai/generative-ai/docs/model-garden/explore-models) instructions on how to deploy [FLUX.1](https://console.cloud.google.com/vertex-ai/publishers/black-forest-labs/model-garden/flux1-schnell).

 # Disclaimer